PGC Building: Construction and renovations

 The building was originally constructed as an administrative office for what was then the Christchurch Drainage Board.
 After the department was dissolved in 1989, various options were explored for the future of the building, including a sale that fell through in 1993 after a disagreement about who should be liable for a structural analysis.

 In 1997, Christchurch City Council transferred the property to Pyne Gould Corporation.
 Over the next two years, following a report by Holmes Consulting Group, the company was given consent approval to modify the facade and renovate offices on level four.
 The company was also considering structural strengthening work as part of its plans.
 A predecessor of Holmes had been involved in the design of the building, and some of the original structural drawings and calculations had been retained; in the 1997 report, Holmes advised that bringing the building fully to code was not legally required.

 A renovation project to address some of the concerns around the building proceeded under the direction of William Fox, Warren and Mahoney and Holmes Consulting Group, including the use of steel prop reinforcement; at the time, the work was considered in excess of the required new standards of the time.

 From 2001 through to 2007, various alternations were made on the building, including a roof support beam, work on levels three and four, and a redesign of the ground floor, with further redesign options considered.
 In 2009, Pyne Gould Corporation transferred the property to a company named Cambridge 233 Limited.
+The building was owned by property developer Stephen Collins at the time of collapse, who had acquired it less than two years prior.